Cloudflare Docs

 Load Balancing

-Edit this page on GitHub
+Edit this page

 Set theme to dark (⇧+D)

-How origins and pools become unhealthy
+How endpoints and pools become unhealthy

 Dynamic load balancing

-How an origin becomes unhealthy
+How an endpoint becomes unhealthy

-Health checks are requests issued by a monitor at regular interval and — depending on the monitor settings — return a pass or fail value to make sure an origin is still able to receive traffic.
+Health checks are requests issued by a monitor at regular interval and — depending on the monitor settings — return a pass or fail value to make sure an endpoint is still able to receive traffic.

 Each health monitor request is trying to answer two questions: